-In cases where an employer has a duty to refer an employee to Disclosure and Barring Service as the criteria for referral are met, agreements that enable the employee to resign with no disciplinary action and provision of future references should not be made.
+In cases where an employer has a duty to refer an employee to Disclosure and Barring Service (DBS) as the criteria for referral are met, agreements that enable the employee to resign with no disciplinary action and provision of future references should not be made.

-Where the DSL or Deputy DSL dismisses an individual from work with children/adults (or would have, had the person not left first) because they pose a risk of harm, it must make a referral to the DBS.
+Where the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer dismisses an individual from work with children/adults (or would have, had the person not left first) because they pose a risk of harm, it must make a referral to the DBS.
 It is an offence to fail to make a referral without good reason.
 Where in doubt, advice should be sought from the DBS.